-- · the name and address of the overseas person; and - the date that the donation was received or, in the case of multiple donations, the date each donation was received; and - the amount of the donation or, in the case of aggregated donations, the total amount of the donations; and - the amount returned to the overseas person or paid to the Electoral Commission, and the date that such payment was made.
+- the name and address of the overseas person; and - the date that the donation was received or, in the case of multiple donations, the date each donation was received; and - the amount of the donation or, in the case of aggregated donations, the total amount of the donations; and - the amount returned to the overseas person or paid to the Electoral Commission, and the date that such payment was made.

-TOTAL FOR PART D

-Overseas donor's name and street address

-Date donation received or (dates received if aggregated donations) dd/mm/yyyy Amount of donation or total aggregated donations (including GST) \$0.00

-Amount returned to the overseas donor or paid to the Electoral Commission and date of that return or payment (including GST)
+WRI TE 'NIL' IF YOU HAVE NO DON ATIONS TO DECLARE HERE: Nil TOTAL FOR PART D \$0.00 Overseas donor's name and street address Date donation received or (dates received if aggregated donations) dd/mm/yyyy Amount of donation or total aggregated donations (including GST) \$0.00 donor or paid Commission return of ed to the overseased to the Electoral and date of that or payment ding GST) A. Comment